elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/recursion-and-stack.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> To adequately explain how recursion works in JavaScript.
-First, it is preferable to establish the execution context and its relationship to the stack.
+First, we need to explain the execution context and its relationship to the stack.
 The execution context of a running function stores information about its execution process.
 The execution context is an internal data structure that contains information about a function's execution, such as where the control flow is currently, the current variables, the value of “this”, and a few other internal details.
 Each function call connects with a single execution context.<br /><br />
   <strong>The following occurs when a function makes a nested call:</strong><br /><br />
   <ul>
     <li>The current function gets paused.</li>